meteor/react-packages/docs/react-in-blaze.md

 ## Passing callbacks to a React component

-To pass a callback to a React component that you are including, simply make a helper that returns a function, and pass it in as a prop, like so:
+To pass a callback to a React component that you are including with this helper, simply make a template helper that returns a function, and pass it in as a prop, like so:

 ```js
 Template.userDisplay.helpers({